MichaelAHood/real_estate_recommender/README.md

 Here is a diagram of my repo and a brief 10,000 ft overview of what each of the files does:

 **code**
-|-- `image_getter.py` - a class that makes for easily obtaining an image url for a Zillow listing
-|-- `learn_preferences.py` - the guts of the recommender system
-|-- `load_transform.py` - a class to simplify loading data from MongoDB and transforming it for processing
-|-- `pre_processing.py` - a class to transform, normalize, and prep data for use in the recommender
+  *`image_getter.py` - a class that makes for easily obtaining an image url for a Zillow listing *`learn_preferences.py` - the guts of the recommender system *`load_transform.py` - a class to simplify loading data from MongoDB and transforming it for processing *`pre_processing.py` - a class to transform, normalize, and prep data for use in the recommender
---- **pipeline**
+  ***pipeline**
-  |-- `get_schools.py` - a class to scrape school data for a given listing and transform it to a Pandas df
+    *`get_schools.py` - a class to scrape school data for a given listing and transform it to a Pandas df
-  |-- `walkscore_api.py` - a class to query WalkScore for walkability and public transit data, and update MongoDB
+    * `walkscore_api.py` - a class to query WalkScore for walkability and public transit data, and update MongoDB
-  |-- `web_scraping.py` - a class that streamlines scraping Zillow search results to obtain addresses of listings
+    * `web_scraping.py` - a class that streamlines scraping Zillow search results to obtain addresses of listings
-  |-- `zillow_api.ipynb` - an iPython notebook that I use for querying the Zillow API, need to convert to a script **data**
+    * `zillow_api.ipynb` - an iPython notebook that I use for querying the Zillow API, need to convert to a script **data**